Battle of Prairie Dog Creek: The battle

 On June 9, 1876, soldiers and civilians under the command of Brigadier General George R. Crook, were encamped on the Tongue River at the mouth of Prairie Dog Creek.
 With Crook, were over 950 United States cavalry and infantry soldiers, and about 100 civilians.
 While the soldiers were in camp on June 9, some observed two mounted Cheyenne warriors riding along the bluffs on the north bank of the Tongue River.
 Then, about 200 concealed Cheyenne warriors suddenly fired a volley of .44 Henry, and .50 caliber rifles from the bluffs into Crook's camp.
 Another small band of warriors had remained hidden to the east of Crook's camp, with the intention of stealing the soldiers' horses when their attention was diverted.
 Crook ordered an attack.
 Companies C, G, and H, of the 9th U.S. Infantry crossed the river, and after wading through the rivers' frigid water, scaled the nearly vertical bluffs.
 Companies A, E, I, and M of the Third U.S. Cavalry, the battalion under the command of Captain Anson Mills also responded, and crossed the river just to the west, and on the left flank of the infantrymen.
 Accompanying the cavalry was the newspaper reporter John F. Finerty, the "Fighting Irish Pencil Pusher" for the Chicago Times.
 After reaching a grove of cottonwood trees, the cavalry dismounted.
 Leaving every fourth man as a horse holder, the cavalrymen advanced dismounted up the bluffs.
 After reaching the top, the soldiers drove back the Cheyenne warriors who had fired into the camp earlier, north about half a mile, away from the crest of the ridge.
 But at a second ridge line, the Cheyenne's reformed.
 Soldiers then drove them from it, crossing into Montana Territory.
 Warriors reformed a third time, but this final effort lasted only briefly, and the Cheyenne warriors retreated north.
 The warriors intending to steal the soldiers' horses did not attempt to do so, the horses being closely guarded.
 Thus ended the Battle of Prairie Dog Creek.

 Aftermath

-In the fight, the casualties were two Cheyenne's killed or wounded, two soldiers who suffered minor wounds, one of the soldiers' mule's killed, and two of the soldiers' horses wounded.
+In the fight, the casualties included two Cheyennes killed or wounded, two soldiers who suffered minor wounds, one of the soldiers' mules killed, and two of the soldiers' horses wounded.
 The soldiers seemed to have rather enjoyed the skirmish, since it relieved the boredom in their otherwise mundane life in bivouac.
-Since the soldiers' mounts were well secured, the Cheyenne's suffered only a lost opportunity to steal some horses.
-Most of the same combatants that fought at Prairie Dog Creek on both sides, would soon move north and see action at the Battle of the Rosebud, only eight days later.
-And many of the Cheyenne warriors would also fight in the Battle of the Little Bighorn, just 16 days after Prairie Dog Creek.
+Since the soldiers' mounts were well secured, the Cheyennes suffered only a lost opportunity to steal some horses.
+Most of the same combatants that fought at Prairie Dog Creek on both sides would soon move north and see action at the Battle of the Rosebud, only eight days later.
+In addition, many of the Cheyenne warriors would also fight in the Battle of the Little Bighorn, just 16 days after the Battle of Prairie Dog Creek.